 The Philippines Branch connects Daet Cable Landing Station, Philippines, with a branching unit on the Main Trunk.
-It consists of two fiber pairs, with a total length of 3505km.
+It consists of two fiber pairs, for a total length of 3505km.
 The Philippines Branch is soly invested and owned by PLDT.

 The Oregon Branch connects Pacific City CLS in Oregon, with a branching unit on the Main Trunk.
 It consist of two fiber pairs, with a total length of 740 km.
 The Oregon Branch is soly invested and owned by Facebook.